yozibak/tdd-react/README.md

-# React TDD demonstration
+# React TDD demonstration 🐐

 This small repo is to demonstrate how testing/TDD works in React project.
-Feel free to use this or make PR.
+Feel free to use this, fork or make PR.

 ## Exercise 1

-**Write sumArr() function returns the sum of incoming array of int.**
+**Write sumArr() function that returns the sum of incoming array of int.**

+### Target

+- Learn basic jest usages

 ### Answer